plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

 ---
 #https://gohugo.io/content-management/page-bundles/
-title: "PostgreSQL Cluster AZ-übergreifend mit Patroni aufbauen"
+title: "Set up a AZ-agnostic PostgreSQL Cluster with Patroni"
 type: "docs"
 weight: 1
-date: 2025-10-02
+date: 2025-10-07
 description: >
-  Erzeugen Sie einen PostgreSQL Cluster in zwei AZs mit Hilfe eines Overlay-VPNs und Patroni
+  Create a PostgreSQL Cluster spanning two AZs using an Overlay-VPNs and Patroni
 ---

-## Überblick
+## Overview

-Viele Kunden haben den Wunsch, Infrastruktur möglichst ausfallsicher aufzubauen.
-Das schließt oft auch den Betrieb von Datenbankclustern an zwei unabhängigen Standorten bzw.
-Rechenzentren mit ein.
-Dieses Tutorial zeigt, wie man ein PostgreSQL Cluster in zwei verschiedenen Availability Zonen (AZs) mit Hilfe eines Overlay-VPNs ([Nebula](https://github.com/slackhq/nebula/)) und [Patroni](https://patroni.readthedocs.io/en/latest/)  aufbaut.
+Many customers want to set up infrastructure, that is resilient to crashes and outages.
+This includes the operation of database clusters which span two different, independent datacenters.
+This tutorial shows, how to set up a PostgreSQL cluster in two different availability zones (AZs) using the overlay VPN ([Nebula](https://github.com/slackhq/nebula/)) and the clustermanager [Patroni](https://patroni.readthedocs.io/en/latest/).

-## Voraussetzungen
+## Requirements

-Dieses Tutorial geht davon aus, dass Sie bereits über ein funktionierendes Consul Cluster verfügen, welches Teil Ihres Overlay-VPNs ist (der Aufbau eines Consul Clusters über mehrere AZs wird Gegenstand eines anderen Tutorials).
-Weiterhin benötigen Sie zwei OpenStack-Umgebungen mit mindestens je einer Instanz für die PostgreSQL Datenbanken in verschiedenen AZs der pluscloud open (am besten in einer Region), die Sie zu einem Cluster verbinden wollen und die ebenfalls bereits Teil des Overlay-VPNs auf Basis von Nebula sind (die Verbindung von VMs über ein Overlay-VPN) ist Gegenstand eines anderen [Tutorials](https://docs.plusserver.com/de/compute/pluscloudopen/tutorials/overlay/).
+This tutorial assumes that you already have a functional Consul cluster which is part of your overlay VPN (the setup of a Consul cluster spanning multiple AZs will be subject of a coming tutorial).
+Furthermore you need two separate OpenStack environments in two pluscloud open AZs with at least one instance each (for the PostgreSQL database) located in the same region.
+The two instances, that will be part of the database cluster should already be part of the overlay VPN based on nebula (connecting VMs with an overlay VPN is subject of another [tutorial](https://docs.plusserver.com/de/compute/pluscloudopen/tutorials/overlay/)).

-## Consul Client installieren
+## Install Consul Client

-Patroni verwendet einen "Distributed Configuration Store" (DCS), um den PostgreSQL Cluster zu koordinieren und zu verwalten.
-Ein von Patroni unterstützter DCS ist Consul.
-Der Consul Client stellt die Verbindung zum Consul Cluster her und muß deshalb auf den VMs installiert werden, auf denen auch PostgreSQL installiert werden soll.
+Patroni uses a "Distributed Configuration Store" (DCS) in order to coordinate and manage the PostgreSQL cluster.
+One of the DCS supported by Patroni is Consul.
+The Consul client is the connection to the Consul cluster and therefore needs to be installed on the VMs, that get PostgreSQL installed later.

-Die Installation ist denkbar einfach: Wir laden uns die aktuelle Consul Version bei [Hashicorp](https://releases.hashicorp.com/consul/) für unser Betriebssystem herunter und installieren sie im Verzeichnis `/usr/local/bin`.
-Unter Linux also etwa
+The installation is simple: We fetch the current Consul version from [Hashicorp](https://releases.hashicorp.com/consul/) for our operating system and install it under `/usr/local/bin`.
+For Linux like this:

     root@postgresql-0 ~ → wget -c -q https://releases.hashicorp.com/consul/1.21.5/consul_1.21.5_linux_amd64.zip
     root@postgresql-0 ~ → unzip consul_1.21.5_linux_amd64.zip